virgaux/pandoras-vox/README.md

 ## Questions
 - **Q: Is my account protected?**
-- A: Yes, your account protected as there are no malicious content of this bot.
+- A: Yes, your account protected as there are no malicious content on this bot.

 - **Q: Will my account can be hacked?**
-- A: For this bot, No. This bot was program not to send out any information of the user.
-However, if you let someone to tinker your bot, most likely they can put a hack on it.
+- A: For this bot, No. This bot was programmed not to send out any information of the user.
+However, if you let someone to tinker your bot, most likely they can put a hack on it, so be careful.

 - **Q: If every I experience any loss of asset from the game, will the developer liable for my loss?**
 - A: No. As per license of this bot: